rishusingh022/staffing-pipeline-backend/readme.md

 ### Practitioners
 The practitioners can:
-- view the studies
+- View studies
-- view the other practitioners
+- View other practitioners
-- view the case studies
+- View case studies
-- edit tech stack (based on sub-role of the practitioner like team lead, architect, etc.)
+- Update their skills (based on sub-role of the practitioner like team lead, architect, etc.)

 ### Leaders
 The leaders can:
-- view the studies
+- View studies
-- view the other practitioners
+- View other practitioners
-- view the case studies
+- View case studies
-- view statistics, charts and graphs of studies and contributions
+- View statistics, charts and graphs of studies and contributions

 ### PD Team
 The members of the PD Team can:
-- assign the studies to practitioners
+- View studies
-- view the studies
+- View other users
-- view the other users
+- View and add case studies
-- view the case studies and add case studies
+- Assign the studies to practitioners

 ## Important Links
 - Figma : https://www.figma.com/file/xtfoa6wuhfKzWl44Ak7fAG/Staffing-Pipeline?node-id=0%3A1&t=f4a3FcKdheGLuZ2p-1